The Night of the Escape

 We got underway shortly after midnight.
-Peter Strelzyk, his wife Doris, his son Andreas and my wife Petra went in the Strezlyks’ Wartburg car.
+Peter Strelzyk, his wife Doris, his son Andreas and my wife Petra with our sons Peter and Andreas went in the Strezlyks’ Wartburg car.
 My own Wartburg was not roadworthy or functional so the Strelkyks’ eldest son Frank and I travelled on my moped “Java Mustang”.
 We experienced our first problems during this journey.
 The moped’s motor tended to stall when working at its hardest because the pistons in the cylinder would jam under the heat strain.
 This wasn’t a surprise to me and indeed it wasn’t the first time it had happened either, but in this situation it frustrated us terribly as it happened more than once.
 In spite of these difficulties we managed to arrive at the launch site at around 1am.

 We then allowed ourselves plenty of time before setting up the balloon.
 In order to be sure that no one had followed us we were very quiet and monitored the area around us carefully which was easily possible due to the full moon.
 After we were satisfied that everything was OK we started to set things up at around 1:30am.
 We unloaded everything from the trailer and the boot†.
 After doing this we assembled the basket, mounted the burner and anchored it all to the ground using four ropes.
 The balloon envelope was also unfolded, attached to the basket and laid out ready to be inflated.
 In order to conserve gas for the journey we also had a second burner with three gas cylinders.
 This was so that we could preheat the air duration inflation and to have the air in the balloon heated up by the time we were ready for takeoff.
 We then placed the blower at the balloon’s opening and our preparations were finally complete.

 Up until this point everything had proceeded rather slowly because we had worked very quietly and carefully but before we could launch the balloon it was necessary to make some noise.
 Our thorough preparation meant we only had to do that for a very short period of time.
 I fired up the blower and got the inflation of the balloon started.
 The device had six blades and a diameter of 80cm which produced a superb airflow; the balloon was fully inflated within five minutes.
 Peter heated the air with the burner as it went in which accelerated the inflation and enabled the balloon to stand upright at the same time.
 Inflation was complete and we could shut the blower off.
 We were in a forest clearing and the air was virtually dead calm causing the balloon to stand fully inflated and motionless above the basket.
 It was now ready!
-Petra quickly got our little son Andreas out of the car as he had fallen asleep and with that we were ready to get in.
+Petra quickly got our sons Peter and Andreas out of the car as he had fallen asleep and with that we were ready to get in.

 Our launch point between Oberlemnitz and Heinersdorf.